Stanley Cup Odds. Avalanche goaltending fix is Annunen

-NHL Stanley Cup Odds 2023-24: Hurricanes Rightfully Favorites
+NHL Stanley Cup Odds 2023-24: Avalanche's Annunen Fixing Major Weakness

 The NHL's Stanley Cup odds are always chock-full of value.
 That's because the Stanley Cup playoffs are the hardest to win in professional sports.

-Let's break down the odds to win the oldest (and frankly most beautiful) trophy in North American sports and see where the value lies leading into the 2024 trade deadline.
+Let's break down the odds to win the oldest (and frankly most beautiful) trophy in North American sports and see who's got the best shot at winning it.

 Who has the best Stanley Cup odds?